rcdsp/state-management-slides/slides.md

 <span  v-click class="text-gray-500"> ...dont mind the TypeScript 🙀 (or mind it if you want...)</span>

 <!--
-Points we will be touching.
+Points we will be touching. ---

-State collocation again, just refers to the different levels we have to manage state and how can we use them.
+State collocation again, just refers to the different levels we have to manage state and how can we use them. ---

-UI vs Server State its just a topic about separating our UI or Client state from the Data that comes from APIs and that we usually also put in global state.
+UI vs Server State its just a topic about separating our UI or Client state from the Data that comes from APIs and that we usually also put in global state. ---

+Typescript is just there for commodity, tools i will be tyalking about are bui;lt with it but does not mean this is a strong type architecture or best practices, i might dig on that later on.
  -->
 ---